-10 || Q. What is the purpose of your testimony in this proceeding?

-A. The purpose of my testimony is to support the Application submitted in the instant Docket by Western Cooperative Electric Association, Inc. ("Western" or Cooperative") for the approval of its 34.5kV Formula Based Rate ("FBR") third Annual Update filing for the 2017 Test Year.
-Q. Are there particular Exhibits to Western's Application that you will be describing and explaining?

-A. Yes.
-My testimony concerns, and is supported by, the following Exhibits to the Application in the instant docket:

-Exhibit 5 - 34.5kV FBR Calculation for Test Year Exhibit 14 - Proposed Tariff Sheets Including Rate Adjustment

-20 Q. Have the exhibits been prepared by you or under your supervision?
+- Q. What is the purpose of your testimony in this proceeding? - A. The purpose of my testimony is to support the Application submitted in the instant Docket by Western Cooperative Electric Association, Inc. ("Western" or Cooperative") for the approval of its 34.5kV Formula Based Rate ("FBR") fourth Annual Update filing for Year 2019 based on the Historical Test Year ending December 31, 2018. - Q. Are there particular Exhibits to Western's Application that you will be describing and explaining? - A. Yes.
+My testimony concerns, and is supported by, the following Exhibits to the Application in the instant docket: - Exhibit 5 34.5kV FBR Calculation for Test Year Exhibit 14 - Proposed Tariff Sheets Including Rate Adjustment - Q. Have the exhibits been prepared by you or under your supervision? - 25 | A. Yes.

-21 || A. Yes.

-22 || Q. Please briefly recap Western's 34.5kV FBR.
+Q. Please briefly recap Western's 34.5kV FBR.

-23 A. The 34.5kV FBR, as approved for Western by the Commission in Docket No. 16-MKEE-023-

-24 TAR ("16-023 Docket"), is a five-year ratemaking plan that provides a method for periodic

-25 adjustments to a demand rate assessed on the Cooperative's wholesale customers taking the

-Local Access Delivery Service ("LADS") over Western's 34.5kV sub-transmission facilities in its acquired Mid-Kansas division territory.
-The details of the predetermined and agreedupon calculations for the corresponding rate adjustments are outlined in Sections D and E of the Commission-approved Western's 34.5kV FBR Protocols ("Protocols"), attached as Exhibit D to the March 10, 2016 Commission Order Approving Settlement and April 26, 2016 Order Granting Petition for Clarification in the 16-023 Docket.
+A. The 34.5kV FBR, as approved for Western by the Commission in Docket No. 16-MKEE-023-TAR ("16-023 Docket"), is a five-year ratemaking plan that provides a method for periodic adjustments to a demand rate assessed on the Cooperative's wholesale customers taking the Local Access Delivery Service ("LADS") over Western's 34.5kV sub-transmission facilities in its acquired Mid-Kansas division territory.
+The details of the predetermined and agreed-upon calculations for the corresponding rate adjustments are outlined in Sections D and E of the Commission-approved Western's 34.5kV FBR Protocols ("Protocols"), attached as Exhibit D to the March 10, 2016 Commission Order Approving Settlement and April 26, 2016 Order Granting Petition for Clarification in the 16-023 Docket.
 The purpose of this formulaic ratemaking mechanism is to allow for timely adjustments to the aforementioned rate without incurring the substantial expense and/or experiencing regulatory lag typically associated with the preparation of a full rate case.

-Q. What data formed the basis for Western's 2018 34.5kV FBR calculation?
+Q. What data formed the basis for Western's 2019 34.5kV FBR calculation?

-A. Consistent with the Protocols, the calculation was based upon a 2017 Historical Test Year.
-As such, it utilized historical figures from Western's (Mid-Kansas division) December 2017 Operating Income Statement, Balance Sheet, Payroll Journal, and 2017 Monthly Trial Balance.
+A. Consistent with the Protocols, the calculation was based upon a 2018 Historical Test Year.
+As such, it utilized historical figures from Western's (Mid-Kansas division) December 2018

+Operating Income Statement, Balance Sheet, Payroll Journal, and 2018 Monthly Trial Balance.2

-Q. Please summarize the results of Western's 2018 34.5kV FBR calculation.
+Q. Please summarize the results of Western's 2019 34.5kV FBR calculation.